Example Call To Action Bar: Easy enable/disable

 No changes can be made after a job has been approved for production.

 The following represents approximate delivery times only.
 It does NOT constitute a contract or commitment.
+Project size, custom features, and material availability are additional variables that can also affect turn around times.

-DAY OF INSTALL
+Step 9 - DAY OF INSTALL

 THINGS TO REMEMBER